otaviocsantos/color-culture/README.md

 ```

-A modification DO NOT change the original color, if you do wish to change it reassign the result of the modification like so:
+A modification DOES NOT change the original color, but if your intent is to change the original color proceed like so:

 ```ts